amritunveiled/GharWapsi/README.md

 ---
 Objective

-Track missing persons in real-time using GPS and NodeMCU Enable users to report or spot someone through a user-friendly Android app Use open-source mapping solutions to reduce cost Build a scalable and simple prototype for public benefit Offer a unified app for both reporting and spotting users
+-Track missing persons in real-time using GPS and NodeMCU

+-Enable users to report or spot someone through a user-friendly Android app

+-Use open-source mapping solutions to reduce cost

+-Build a scalable and simple prototype for public benefit

+-Offer a unified app for both reporting and spotting users

 ---